asatarin/asatarin.github.io/talks/sanitizers-in-testing.md

 ---
-title: Wash your hands before you eat, or Sanitizers in testing
+title: Wash Your Hands Before You Eat, or Sanitizers in Testing
 layout: talk
 ---

-**Abstract**
+### Abstract

 As the saying goes, “with great power comes great responsibility”.
 C++ is a language with great expression power and vast capabilities.